 You’d think that Melaleuca has awesome products but in truth, there’s nothing really special about them.

 In fact, many actually complain about the quality of those products…

 And here’s another…

-Typical complaints that often many MLM companies face include the products being of low quality, potentially harmful or very pricey.
+Typical complaints that often many MLM companies face include the products being of low quality, potentially harmful, or very pricey.

-The reason for that is that MLM companies focus more network marketing or more commonly known as recruiting because that’s where the real money is.
+The reason for that is that MLM companies focus more on network marketing or more commonly known as recruiting because that’s where the real money is.

 In terms of products, well I’ll explain it here…